AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-2.md

 <!--- MC-31892-->

-*  Magento now preserves an attribute’s value when you move the attribute from one group to another.
+*  Magento now preserves an attribute's value when you move the attribute from one group to another.

 <!--- MC-37635-->